from __future__ import annotations

 else:

-response = _invoke_via_gateway(model_uri, model_provider, messages)
+response = _invoke_via_gateway(model_uri, model_provider, prompt)

 try:

-response_dict = json.loads(response)
+response_dict = json.loads(cleaned_response)

 except json.JSONDecodeError as e: